 There are many cases where visitors to your site may not be able see it perfectly.
 Visitors may be colorblind and unable to distinguish between the font and background color (1 in every 12 men and 1 in 200 women of European descent).
 Perhaps they’re simply reading while the sun is out and creating tons of glare on their screen—significantly impairing their vision.
 Or maybe they’ve just grown older and their eyes can’t distinguish colors as well as they used to.

 In order to make sure your website is readable under these conditions, making sure your text has sufficient color contrast with its background is critical.
+It is also important to consider what contrasts will be shown when the colors are converted to grayscale.

 Only 22.04% of sites gave all of their text sufficient color contrast.
 Or in other words: 4 out of every 5 sites have text which easily blends into the background, making it unreadable.